malawadd/JEM4000/README.md

 - **Luxon:** Library for working with dates and times.
 - **uuid:** Library for generating unique identifiers.
 - **Vue Router:** Official router for Vue.js.
+- **Groq:** AI service for processing and analyzing simulated transaction results.

 ### Credits